 Increase in Healthy Life Expectancy.
-Until 2005, the trend of rising disability-free life expectancy suggested increased capacity for work, but recent studies suggest this progress has stalled.
-While the percentage of men and women with a work-limiting disability declined between 1980 and 2005, the percentages held relatively steady between 2006 and 2018 (see Table 1).
-Moreover, estimates of health life expectancy at 50 - which combines the disability rate with changes in life expectancy - showed actual declines for lower-educated white workers and lower-educated Black men.
+Until 2005, the trend of rising disability-free life expectancy suggested increased capacity for work, but recent studies suggest this progress has stalled.22 Estimates of healthy life expectancy at 50 - which combines the disability rate with changes in life expectancy - showed actual declines for lower-educated white workers and lowereducated Black men.
 Hence, substantial increases in the ability to work longer is unlikely to move the average retirement age in coming decades.